John M Davey JP

 Date of Appointment: 29/04/2020 until 28/04/2024

-I am a co-opted Governor – being appointed to the governing body in April 2016.
-Originally from Burnley, I have lived in Helmshore for over a decade with my wife and three children – one of which is a current pupil at the school.
+As a co-opted Governor I was appointed to the governing body in April 2016.
+Originally from Burnley, I have lived in Helmshore for over two decades with my wife and three children – one of which is a former pupil.
 Previously I have also served as a Parent Governor at a local Primary school.

-Working as an Operations Director in a manufacturing company based in Manchester I am passionate not only about the school itself and its place in the local community, but also about how the school develops young adults who can enter the world of work equipped with the best skills and learning experience.
+Working as a Director in a manufacturing company based in Manchester I am passionate not only about the school itself and its place in the local community but also about how the school develops young adults who can enter the world of work equipped with the best skills and learning experience.
 I am a Chartered Management Accountant.

 I joined the Governing body in 2010 as a parent governor and more recently have become a co-opted governor.

-I have three children who are all attending / have attended the school.
+I have three children who have all attended the school.

 Professionally I am employed in manufacturing management.